Runtime Interface

 Introduction

-Unlike the CPP interface, the AimRT Python interface only provides App Mode.
-Developers need to manage the main method in Python themselves, where they create and manage the AimRT Core instance.
-In App Mode, the AimRT Python interface is similar to the CPP interface, offering two approaches for developing user module logic: Registration or Creation.
+Unlike the CPP interface, the AimRT Python interface only provides App mode, where developers need to manage the main method in Python themselves and create and manage the AimRT Core instance within it.
+In App mode, the AimRT Python interface is similar to the CPP interface, offering registration or creation as two ways to develop user module logic.

 AimRT Core